 Here is what we ordered:

-First off lets talk about the khao soi.
-This is the sort of khao soi I like – it was thick, creamy and not too oily.
-There was a strong black cardamom flavour coming through and both the fried and boiled noodles were cooked just right.
-My only criticism would be that it was a little sweet.
+First off let’s talk about the khao soi.
+This is the sort of khao soi I like; thick, creamy and not too oily.
+There was a strong black cardamom flavour coming through, and both the fried and boiled noodles are cooked just right.
+My only criticism would be that it’s a little sweet.
 Not so sweet that I didn’t enjoy it, but definitely noticeable.
-Saying that it was the second best khao soi I’ve had in Bangkok after Daradalay so we were off to a good start.
+Saying that it was the second best khao soi I’ve had in Bangkok after Daradalay, so we were off to a good start.

 The sai ua was probably my favourite dish of the day and easily the best I’ve had in Bangkok.
-It was packed with lemongrass, lime leaves and chilli, had the perfect amount of fat and was cooked to perfection.
-I always eat my sai ua with nam prik num and the spicy green chilli dip here didn’t disappoint.
-So often it lacks any real depth of flavour but this version was really smokey from the well charred peppers with a good hint of garlic.
+It’s packed with lemongrass, lime leaves and chilli, had the perfect amount of fat and was cooked to perfection.
+I always eat my sai ua with nam prik num, and the spicy green chilli dip here didn’t disappoint.
+So often it lacks any real depth of flavour, but this version was really smokey from the well-charred peppers with a pleasant hint of garlic.
 Perfect for dipping!
-Nam prik om (the pork dip) isn’t my favourite thing in the world so I won’t judge it here.
+Nam prik om (the pork dip) isn’t my favourite thing in the world, so I won’t judge it here.
 It tasted like any other I’ve had in Chiang Mai.

 Another dish that is hard to find anywhere other that Northern Thailand is Laap Mueang or Lanna Laap.
-It is completely different to it’s Isaan cousin in that there is no lime or toasted rice powder in it.
+It is entirely different to its Isaan, cousin in that there is no lime or toasted rice powder in it.
 The main spice comes from the Dee Plee pepper or long pepper.
-It has a really unique flavour and this one was definitely head and shoulders above any other I’ve had in Bangkok.
+It has a really unique flavour, and this one was definitely head and shoulders above any other I’ve had in Bangkok.
 It even had some kap moo (crispy pork rind) tossed through it.
 This had to be my second favourite of the day!

-All in it cost the four of us 1000 baht and we ate a LOT of food.
-If you love northern Thai food as much as me I would highly recommend the trip out to Huen Lumphum.
+All in it cost the four of us 1000 baht and we ate a lot of food.
+If you love northern Thai food as much as me I would highly recommend the trip out to Huen Lumphun.

 Directions are here: